A Comprehensive Guide to Microsoft SharePoint

 SharePoint Online adheres to industry-specific standards, while SharePoint On-Prem requires organizations to implement their own security measures.

 With SharePoint Online, Microsoft will provide users with new features and tools.
-Contrarily, On-Premises users will need to rely on their IT team for implementing new tools.
+Contrarily, On-Premises users must rely on their IT team to implement new tools.

 Does a hybrid option exist?

 Yes, there is a hybrid option with Microsoft SharePoint.
-Users can integrate on-premise features with SharePoint Online through communications between the two servers.
-This option is especially useful for organizations who will migrate to the SharePoint Online and the cloud over time.
+Users can integrate on-premise features with SharePoint Online through communications between the servers.
+This option benefits organizations migrating to SharePoint Online and the cloud over time.
 After all, data migration projects can take weeks or even months to complete.

 What are SharePoint sites?

-SharePoint sites are basically containers that are used to manage and store information.
-Inside your SharePoint site, you will add lists, pages, and document libraries.
+SharePoint sites are containers that are used to manage and store information.
+You will add lists, pages, and document libraries inside your SharePoint site.

 A site collection is multiple “containers” that are interconnected.
 These linked containers will be organized by structure and hierarchy.
 With the modern SharePoint Online, all sites are considered site collections and are connected through a hub.